apache/cloudstack-documentation/source/plugins/vxlan.rst

 Since all VXLAN (VTEP) interfaces provisioned on host are multicast-based (belong to certain multicast group, and thus has it is own multicast IP that is used as VTEP), this means that you can not provision more than 20 (working) VXLAN interfaces per host.

-Under Linux you can NOT provision (start) more than 20 VXLAN interfaces and error message "No buffer space available" can be observed in Cloudstack Agent logs after provisioning required bridges and VXLAN interfaces.
+Under Linux you can NOT by default provision (start) more than 20 VXLAN interfaces and the error message "No buffer space available" will appear in the Cloudstack Agent logs after provisioning the required bridges and VXLAN interfaces.

-Increase needed parameter to sane value (i.e. 100 or 200) as required.
+Increase the needed parameter to an appropriate value (i.e. 100 or 200) as required.

-If you need to operate more than 20 Instances from different client's Network, this change above is required.
+If you need to operate more than 20 Instances from different client networks, the change above is required.

 Configure hypervisor: KVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^